© February 20, 2012, Christopher D. Carroll iAndCashFlow

 Many models of capital market imperfections reach the conclusion that financing an investment project is cheaper with ‘internal’ than with ‘external’ funds.
 (Internal funds are those that the firm owns, for example, in its bank account; external funds are obtained from outsiders like banks or new investors).
 For a lucid exposition of an example of models of this kind, see the discussion of financial market imperfections in Romer (2011).

-These models tend to be highly specialized, with entrepreneurs who receive exogenously specified endowments of ‘internal’ cash who make a one- or two-period investment decision.
+Such models tend to be highly specialized, with entrepreneurs who miraculously receive exogenously specified endowments of ‘internal’ cash and who make a one- (or at most two-) period investment decision.
 This is a striking contrast with the generality of the canonical ϙ model of investment in which optimizing firms make investment decisions that take into account infinite future paths of adjustment costs, marginal products of capital, taxes, and all other features of the environment.

 But models with imperfect capital markets are always very clear on who receives what cash, when, and why.
 In contrast, the power of the ϙ model comes at a high cost: The model has no implications whatsoever for the firm’s decisions about when and how to make payments to shareholders and lenders.